People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

 Instead of asking, “How do I stop people-pleasing?”

-I started asking, “What pain is this part trying to shield me from?”
+I started asking, “What pain is this part of me trying to shield me from?”

 And that’s when things got real.

 I met the grief.
 The fear of rejection.
-The longing to be loved just as I am.
+The longing to be fully seen and loved just as I am.

 And when I honored those deeper wounds—the ones that never got witnessed or validated before—something inside me began to settle and I stopped looking for that validation outside of myself.